Challo Driver: Plot

 The film stars Prem Chopra as Arjun Kapoor's (Vickrant Mahajan) grandfather.
-He (Prem) wants someone to come in his grandson's life who would change his life completely.
+He (Prem) wants someone to come into his grandson's life who would change his life completely.
 Arjun is very strict by nature and changes his driver five times a month.
-So by this behaviour of his Prem becomes upset.
-But suddenly a female driver Tanya (Kainaz Motivala) comes into his life and the whole story changes respectively.
-At last Arjun marries the female driver and the story ends successfully.
+This behaviour makes Prem upset.
+But suddenly a female driver, Tanya (Kainaz Motivala), comes into his life, and the whole story changes, respectively.
+At last, Arjun marries the female driver, and the story ends successfully.